 Student Research Assistants

-The Institute for Water and Environmental Resilience is fortunate to have several hardworking student research assistants.
+The Institute for Water and Environmental Resilience is fortunate to have several hardworking student research assistants and interns.
 Student assistants help with various tasks including landscape management, research projects, event planning, social media, and day-to-day activities at the Institute.
 A brief description about some of their individual research interests, goals and/or current activities is described below.

 I am currently a Senior Water Challenge Ambassador for Earth ECHO International, where I am tasked with increasing the knowledge of the importance of water throughout my community.
 As a graduate of the Conservancy of Southwest Florida's Teen Internship Program, I have developed an interest in a variety of topics, including invasive species and wetland ecosystems.
 Through this organization, I also designed an independent research project about mangrove restoration and presented it to my community.